NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - More lift
     - Hitbox appears later
     - No Y cancel
+- 8A
-- 8A recovers 4 frames sooner
+    - Recovers 4 frames sooner
+    - Grabbable the entire move
 - 5X
     - Starts moving 3 frames sooner
     - Activates if only hitting the second hit